suncoast-devs/handbook/meta/legacy/pages/chapter-0/01-intro-to-html/homework.md

+---
-# It all starts with HTML
+title: It all starts with HTML
+---

 During this week, you will be building a website for your new chain of restaurants.
 This will have a few pages and will serve as a playground to learn about web development.